JeroenDeDauw/QueryrAPI/README.md

 ### Version 0.3 (dev)

 * Elements in the data section of the item and property GET response are now ordered by property id
+* Invalid item and property ids now cause a 400 response code instead of a 404 one

 ### Version 0.2 (2015-12-06)